 - Evaluation structure.
 Outline how you will assess the agreement’s success (having specific, tangible goals in mind from the beginning is key).

 In conclusion, attaining a sponsor for your sports team is an amazing way to boost your team’s opportunities, resources, and community outreach.
 It does the same for your sponsor.
-It is a true win-win which puts power in the hands of people, opposing the digital-only landscape of web 2.0 marketing.

 For more information or for assistance preparing your club’s sponsorship proposal, get in touch with Content Hype today.